Infineon/mtb-example-psoc6-security/README.md

    <br>

-   **Note:** CYPRESS&trade; Programmer will indicate the current operating voltage at the bottom right as highlighted in the figure.
+   **Note:** Cypress&trade; Programmer will indicate the current operating voltage at the bottom right as highlighted in the figure.
 If you do not see 2.5 V even after setting the **Voltage** option to 2.5 V, check if the kit has a VDD select switch / jumper and change it to 2.5 V or 1.8 V - 3.3 V variable voltage.

    <br>

    **Figure 20.
-Programming eFuse using CYPRESS&trade; Programmer**
+Programming eFuse using Cypress&trade; Programmer**

    ![Programming eFuse using CYPRESS&trade; Programmer](./images/program-efuse.png)

 7. Program the kit.

    Once programming is complete, a reset will be executed.
-If the eFuses are configured to disable the debug ports, CYPRESS&trade; Programmer will not be able to connect to the kit indicating successful locking of the debug ports.
+If the eFuses are configured to disable the debug ports, Cypress&trade; Programmer will not be able to connect to the kit indicating successful locking of the debug ports.
 The current lifecycle stage will be indicated in the serial terminal.

 </details>